osgi/design/README.md

 Readers are expected to be familiar with OSGi Technology and the currently published OSGi specification documents.
 Readers should refer to <http://www.osgi.org/Technology/HomePage> for more information on the OSGi Technology.
 There readers can find a description of the OSGi Technology, as well as links to whitepapers and the OSGi specification documents, which are all available for download.

-A list of RFCs in this repository is at [http://wiki.osgi.org/wiki/RFCs](http://wiki.osgi.org/wiki/RFCs) with links to the RFCs in the [GitHub mirror](https://github.com/osgi/design).
-This list is maintained by the OSGi community and may not always be up to date.
+Lists of RFCs and RFPs in this repository are at [http://wiki.osgi.org/wiki/RFCs](http://wiki.osgi.org/wiki/RFCs) and [http://wiki.osgi.org/wiki/RFPs](http://wiki.osgi.org/wiki/RFPs) respectively.
+The lists have links to the documents in the [GitHub mirror](https://github.com/osgi/design).
+The lists are maintained by the OSGi community and may not always be up to date.

 # License